Time and the Trickster

 "Me too," Rose answered as she started tearing open the envelope.
 "Have a good day."
 Rose didn't bother to watch him go as she pulled out the letter.

 "What is that?"
 Rita Anne asked, leaning forward as much as she could manage.

 "A letter from a friend," Rose answered quickly as she unfolded it.

 As her mother climbed in next to her, Rose frowned at the simple message from Eve: Trust your instincts.

 "Rose," Jackie called, reaching over and shaking her shoulder.
 "Is something wrong sweetheart?"

 "No," Rose assured her quickly, folding up the letter and slipped it into her bag.
 "Let's get moving shall we?"

 "Alright," Jackie answered slowly, still watching her face.

-Rose forced a small smile and pulled the jeep out of their drive, trying to put the strange message from Eve out of her mind, but not managing to do so.
+Rose forced a small smile and pulled the SUV out of their drive, trying to put the strange message from Eve out of her mind, but not managing to do so.